Fedalto/ideas/README.md

 ## 87. Interface Colescing

-When similar events occur in succession where each in isolation would have displayed a dialogue, there is a risk that they block and have to be dealt with separately or they stack on-top of one another.
+When similar events occur in succession where each in isolation would have displayed a dialog, there is a risk that they block and have to be dealt with separately or they stack on-top of one another.
 Examples of where this is often a problem:

  * copying or transferring files
- * error mesage dialogues
+ * error mesage dialogs
  * desktop environment notifications
- * wizard dialogues
+ * wizard dialogs

-Interface colescing means that a singular dialogue can 'colesce' with future dialogues to provide a better suited interface for handling multiple items.
+Interface colescing means that a singular dialog can 'colesce' with future dialogs to provide a better suited interface for handling multiple items.

 Examples:

  * You select a group of files to copy or move to another folder.
-This opens a file transfer dialogue.
+This opens a file transfer dialog.
 You move another set of files.
-This transfer joins the first dialogue which collapses to handle multiple cases.
+This transfer joins the first dialog which collapses to handle multiple cases.
  * You select a single item in a list to edit and an form appears.
 You select multiple items to edit and you receive a form better suited for editing multiple items.

 ## 88. Batching Notifications